-- safeguards to ensure that the registration of a candidate or party list cannot be revoked except for serious breaches of the Code according to well-defined criteria; - mechanisms to reduce the number of voters unable to vote for purely practical reasons, given the absence of early, proxy, mobile and other forms of special voting;

-- a requirement that superior election commissions prepare and issue copies of a summary table, showing a full breakdown of results from the next inferior level of electoral commission; and - clear procedures and criteria for verifying signatures in support of candidates.
+- Safeguards to ensure that the registration of a candidate or party list cannot be revoked except for serious breaches of the Code according to well-defined criteria; - Mechanisms to reduce the number of voters unable to vote for purely practical reasons, given the absence of early, proxy, mobile and other forms of special voting; - A requirement that superior election commissions prepare and issue copies of a summary table, showing a full breakdown of results from the next inferior level of election commission; - Clear procedures and criteria for verifying signatures in support of candidates; - The appeals system has been only partially improved and is still complex and difficult to understand. - 7.
 This assessment is offered to further improve and strengthen the legislative base for elections in the Republic of Armenia.
 However, the key to improving the quality of elections remains the fair implementation of the Code.
 Without such a political commitment, even the best Code can be subverted.
-In this respect, it is equally clear that improvements to the Code must be accompanied by substantial efforts to enhance the independence and authority of the judiciary.
+In this respect, it is equally clear that improvements to the Code must be accompanied by substantial efforts to enhance the independence and authority of the judiciary. - 8.
+The present assessment was endorsed by the Venice Commission at its 52nd meeting on 18-19 October 2002.